MRC-CLIMB/docs/docs/walkthroughs/metagenomics-tutorial.md

 If you wished you could go and take these reads and BLAST them over at NCBI-BLAST.
 There is also the `nr` BLAST database available on CLIMB-BIG-DATA if you wanted to run `blastx` on them.
 The BLAST databases are found in `/shared/team/db/blast`.

 It was a bit disappointing that only 33% of the reads in our dataset were assigned.
-We could try a much bigger database than `k2_standard_16hb` such as `k2_pluspfp` which contains protozoal and fungal sequences as well as the other ones.
+We could try a much bigger database than `k2_standard_16gb` such as `k2_pluspfp` which contains protozoal, fungal and plant sequences, as well as taxa contained in `k2_standard`.

 To do this we will need to use the Kubernetes cluster in CLIMB-BIG-DATA.
 With the Kubernetes cluster we can run much bigger tasks requiring much more CPU power, or more memory than in a notebook container like this.